 A certificate of registration of a mark on the Principal Register is prima facie evidence of the validity of the registration.
-15 U.S.C. §1057(b).
-Public policy demands that every employee of the United States Patent and Trademark Office (“USPTO”) refuse to express to any person any opinion as to the validity of any registered mark, except to the extent necessary to carry out inter partes proceedings at the Trademark Trial and Appeal Board in cancellation and similar proceedings authorized by law.
+15 U.S.C. §1057(b) .
+Public policy demands that every employee of the United States Patent and Trademark Office (USPTO) refuse to express to any person any opinion as to the validity of any registered mark, except to the extent necessary to carry out inter partes proceedings at the Trademark Trial and Appeal Board (Board) in cancellation and similar proceedings authorized by law.

-The question of the validity of a registered mark is otherwise exclusively a matter to be determined by a court.
-Members of the Trademark Examining Operation are cautioned to be especially wary of any inquiry from any person outside the USPTO, including an employee of another Government agency, the answer to which might indicate that a particular registration should not have been published or issued.
+Members of the Trademark Examining Operation are cautioned to be especially wary of inquiries from persons outside the USPTO, including employees of another government agency, the answer to which might indicate that a particular registration should not have been published or issued.

-Employees should refuse to discuss these matters with members of the public, and this refusal should not be considered discourteous.
-Practitioners should not make improper inquiries of members of the Trademark Examining Operation.
+Employees must not discuss these matters with members of the public.
+Qualified U.S. attorneys should not make improper inquiries of members of the Trademark Examining Operation.

 37 C.F.R.
 Definitions.